 We study evolutionary methods for the optimization of optical systems

-The development of optical systems usually involves an optimization step in which a set of parameters leading to maximum efficiency is sought.
+The development of optical systems usually involves an optimization stage in which a set of parameters leading to maximum efficiency is sought.
 The complexity of these optimization problems increases exponentially with the number of parameters to be determined.
 We have developed evolutionary methods (genetic algorithms, PSO) to solve these optimization problems more efficiently.

 Recherches du groupe de recherche de Alexandre Mayer